Ryan-Page-2024/Movie-Machine-Learning/Models/README.md

 <br>

 ## Conclusion
-Given that Random Forest has lower test error (MAE & RMSE), Random Forest is the better model in this case for generalization on unseen data.
+Given that Random Forest has lower test error, Random Forest is the better model in this case for generalization on unseen data.